How To Prep Kids For A Stress Free Beach Session Day

 What colors should we choose for children’s outfits?

 Soft neutrals and coastal tones like sand, cream, blue, and blush work beautifully.
 We skip bright neon shades because they reflect color onto skin.
+We offer full wardrobe consulting at your planning appointment as well!

 How do we handle wind and messy hair?